 2. Insignificant Events in the Life of a Cactus

 The book is about Aven Green.
-She was born with no arms, and she goes to a school where everyone knows her.
+She was born with no arms and goes to a school where everyone knows her.
 They’ve known her since kindergarten.
-She’s gone up the ladder with like the same kids.
-They all know how she does things a little bit different because she has no arms.
-Then, her family decides to move to Arizona.
+She’s gone up the ladder with the same kids.
+They all know how she does things differently because she has no arms.
+Then, her family decided to move to Arizona.

 As you can imagine, starting over in middle school with no arms is tricky.
 It’s tricky because no one knows you or knows what you like.
 Middle school is already hard enough, so she has to deal with the kids seeing her for the first time and how she does things.
 It’s hard, and she becomes very self-conscious.
 That life is not what she had had before.
 When she lived in the community, she had grown up and even befriends Connor.